alexpolt/alexpolt.github.io/src/dfaa.md

   So, the first step in the DFAA algorithm is to assign the Barycentric coordinate system to the polygon.
 For non-indexed geometry this can be done with the vertex id.
   Alternatively you can always provide your own uv's, or use a buffer with 0,1,2 values foe each vertex.
-For HLSL SM3.0 the code looks like this:
+HLSL code looks like this:

     //Barycentrics
     static float2 uv01[] = { {0,0}, {1,0}, {0,1} };